mxk/windows-secure-group-policy/README.md

   remote procedure call failed" error message.
 This does not happen on subsequent launches, so just allow extensions temporarily when starting Edge for the first time.
+* Enabling "Configure H.264/AVC hardware encoding for Remote Desktop Connections" breaks Hyper-V Enhanced Sessions.
+The resulting error is "The session was disconnected.
+If you want to continue, try to connect again.
+If the problem persists, contact your system administrator.
+Would you like to try to reconnect?"
+To switch to a basic session, right-click on the VM, Edit Session Settings, then just close the "Connect to <VM>" dialog.

 Suggestions to implement in a separate GPO
 ------------------------------------------